crisperdue/prooftoys-site/content/2-Prooftoys-logic-concepts.md

 Collections are functions whose values are boolean, so there is no technical difference between a collection and a predicate or relation.

-A next step could be learning to [read statements](/language-intro/) in the language.